Paultree/java-minesweeper/README.md

   - if there is a bomb around it, put a number indidicating how many there are.
 - Created a class called Bomb which handles the generation of the 10 coordinates and are put in a List<String>
   - Will need to refactor the grid generator function to print out a list instead.
-  - We will then put in a parameter String coord which will get the list element and replace it with a number, a blank or an X followed by a game over.
+  - We will then put in a parameter String coord which will get the list element and replace it with a number, an O or an X followed by a game over.
   - will need to create another function that does a check of all the coordinates around the user input.
+  - Created a function that adds every userGuess to an arraylist.
+  - game will run on a while loop where it will keep looping until user guess array list hits 90 (max amount of guesses allowed before only bomb cells are left)
+  - need to add in the winning message.
+  - need to add in a validation function that only allows user to input Strings in grid Array.

 ## Reflection

 ## Future Goals

+- Complete the 2nd bonus functionality where empty bomb spots will be revealed until a bomb location is within reach.

 ## Further reading